robstoll/atrium/README.md

 ## Enhanced Reporting

-[Composing expectation functions](#compose-expectation-functions) give already quite a bit of power to an expectation function writer.
+[Composing expectation functions](#compose-expectation-functions) gives already quite a bit of power to an expectation function writer.
 Yet, sometimes we would like to create functions which have a better error reporting than the one we get when we compose expectation functions.